 |S5||Extreme||No HF in the polar regions and position errors make navigation operations extremely difficult, loss of some satellites and memory impacts cause loss of control, unavoidable high radiation risk for astronauts on EVA and high-latitude aircraft passengers.|

-The image below shows you a good example what happens to satellites during space radiations storms.
+The image below shows you a good example what happens to satellites during solar radiations storms.
 From left to right we see some imagery from two different SOHO instruments.
-On the left you see how the imagery normally looks when there is no space radiation storm.
-On the right you can see what happens during a severe S4 space radiation storm.
+On the left you see how the imagery normally looks when there is no solar radiation storm.
+On the right you can see what happens during a severe S4 solar radiation storm.
 There are so many protons crashing into the camera's sensor that it causes a lot of noise on the images.
 The images are almost unusable.

-It is possible that during a space radiation storm, some data coming from the Advanced Composition Explorer (ACE) satellite become contaminated and register false values.
+It is possible that during a solar radiation storm, some data coming from the Advanced Composition Explorer (ACE) satellite become contaminated and register false values.
 This can be seen with the solar wind parameters which comes from the SWEPAM instrument.
 The solar wind speed becomes lower then it really is and the density becomes less then 1 proton per square centimetre.
-The data that is related to the interplanetary magnetic field (IMF) remains reliable during a space radiation storm.
-These false readings can occur when a space radiation storm reaches the S2 level (moderate space radiation storm) and can often continue till well after the arrival of a coronal mass ejection which makes detecting the arrival of a coronal mass ejection a lot harder.
+The data that is related to the interplanetary magnetic field (IMF) remains reliable during a solar radiation storm.
+These false readings can occur when a solar radiation storm reaches the S2 level (moderate solar radiation storm) and can often continue till well after the arrival of a coronal mass ejection which makes detecting the arrival of a coronal mass ejection a lot harder.
 The DSCOVR space craft which replaced ACE in 2016 does not have these issues.

 Vous êtes de plus en plus nombreux à consulter SpaceWeatherLive pour suivre l'activité solaire ou aurorale, et avec le traffic les coûts du serveur augmentent.
 Si vous appréciez SpaceWeatherLive, soutenez notre projet en faisant un don afin que nous puissions continuer à vous informer !